RunestoneInteractive/thinkcspy/_sources/Strings/StringMethods.rst

 rindex      item                Like rfind except causes a runtime error if item is not found
 ==========  ==============      ==================================================================

 You should experiment with these methods so that you understand what they do.
-Note once again that the methods that return strings do not change the original.
-You can also consult the `Python documentation for strings <https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str>`_.
+Note that the methods that return strings *do not change the original*.
+Strings are immutable (we will discuss this trait in more detail below).
+You can also consult the `Python documentation for strings <https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str>`_ for additional details and more methods.

-.. activecode:: ch08_methods1
+.. activecode:: string_methods1

     ss = "    Hello, World    "